 The symbol-file command causes GDB to forget the contents of some breakpoints and auto-display expressions.
-This is because they may contain pointers Debugging with GDB to the internal data recording symbols and data types, which are part of the old symbol table data being discarded inside GDB.
+This is because they may contain pointers to the internal data recording symbols and data types, which are part of the old symbol table data being discarded inside GDB.